Court-Pencil/Trailblazers/README.md

 - Upcoming Hikes Listed: Each event clearly displays the hike’s location, duration, and terrain type.

-- Visible Pricing: Pricing is shown directly within each event card, making it easy for users to compare options.
+- Visible Pricing: Pricing is shown directly within each event card, making it easy for users to see.

 - “Book Now” Button: Every event includes a “Book Now” button that links to the inquiry form, streamlining the booking process.